kurt-krueckeberg/understanding-dom/README.md

 * calling dos2unx
 * call iconv to convert to utf

-If you want to recurse subdirs, then change simply change the directory iterator to be of a recursive type.
+If you want to recurse subdirs, then change the directory iterator to be of a recursive type.
 Google for help doing this.
+This may work:

+    $iter = new \RecursiveIteratorIterator(RecursiveDirectoryIterator($dir_path));

 ## replace-menus.php